 If you’ve read my post about how much I LOVE pregnancy, it should make sense to you when I say I was counting down the days to deliver my first child, Savannah.

 My bag was packed, the house was clean, everything was in perfect order.
 Then came the contractions.
-So I called my doctor and he said to time them, if they were coming in under 10 minutes apart to head on over, so we did.
-I got checked in, and a nurse came in and starting asking questions.
+So I called my doctor and he said to time them if they were coming in under 10 minutes apart to head on over, so we did.
+I got checked in, and a nurse came in and started to ask questions.

 When we checked in, the nurse explained I wasn’t quite ready but to get things going I should walk the hospital floor for 2 hours, with no food or drink.
 Telling me not to eat, is like telling me to not breathe.

 As I did this, my contractions grew stronger and stronger.
 My father and husband sat about a yard away from me watching TV and eating a glorious dinner my dad picked up for them.
-My dad kept saying “Here I got you a pop” and “Just eat a little they won’t know” I wanted to punch him.
+My dad kept saying “Here I got you a pop” and “Just eat a little they won’t know” I wanted to punch him!
+Lol.
 It had been hours since my last meal.
-He meant well, lol.
+He meant well!

 So after two long hours of walking, contracting, and angry mood swings, we headed back up to see the nurse and got admitted!

 I will spare you the gory details of childbirth because I can’t quite make it out to be as humorous as pregnancy.
 But, I can tell you that it is amazing what our bodies can do.
 Great things will happen, like the nurse asking your husband to hold up your legs, seeing it all.
 But you won’t care, You’ll just be waiting for it to all end!
 (My husband swears he loves me more after witnessing it all, but I don’t believe him 😂)

 Savannah took 14 hours to arrive.
 In those 14 hours; I had 3 different Doctors, 4 different Nurses, and was pushing for 5 exhausting hours.
 Yes, you read that right.